Last updated: March 26, 2017

 If you’ve decided that the place you were born is no longer for you, it’s in your best interest to remove as many elements of that place from your life.

-In the same way I can look back on my time with my ex-fiancee and remember how I enjoyed our time together, you can appreciate certain things about where you come from.
+In the same way that I can look back on my time with my ex-fiancee and remember how I enjoyed our time together, you can appreciate certain things about where you come from.

-If you believe, as I do, that the western world in general and the United States in particular is largely headed in the wrong direction, then your best bet is to get yourself and your money out.
+If you believe, as I do, that the western world in general and the United States, in particular, is largely headed in the wrong direction, then your best bet is to get yourself and your money out.

 There’s no need to belabor that fact; if you’re reading this, chances are you realize that you don’t need me to convince you that there is something holding you back in the place you come from.
 As is the case with many people I help these days, you might love your country, but their high taxes are stopping you from expanding your business.
 Or perhaps you just feel happier living overseas.